cropgeeks/hpc-help/slurm-overview.rst

   #SBATCH --mem=16G

 .. warning::
-  If you don't know what resources your job needs, it may be tempting to ask for more CPUs or memory than required - just in case - but you also need to be sensible with your requests, as over-allocation of resources will lower cluster availability, negativily impacting everyone.
+  If you don't know what resources your job needs, it may be tempting to ask for more CPUs or memory than required - just to be safe - but you also need to be sensible with your requests, as over-allocation of resources will lower cluster availability, negativily impacting everyone.
 There's much more discussion of this on the :doc:`slurm-policy` page.

 .. important::
   Hyperthreading is enabled on our cluster, but Slurm allocates “CPUs” to jobs at the level of a physical core, so two different jobs or job tasks will not share a physical core.
 This means, for example, that a job requesting three CPUs will actually be allocated two full physical cores (four threads), but still only have use of three.